-On the other hand, if the candidate ever gave an inclination to the company about taking up an offer, only to later go and reject it or if one kept the hiring manager or company in the offing without giving an appropriate answer to the offer, re approaching them could be a task in itself.
+On the other hand, if the candidate never gave an inclination to the company about taking up an offer, only to later go and reject it or if one kept the hiring manager or company waiting without giving an appropriate answer to the offer, re-approaching them could be a task in itself.

-8. Consider if to re-appraoch the company or not:
+8. Consider if to re-approach the company or not:

 However, in case if the job does remain available even after a very long time, one would have to think about the reason for it.
 Always make sure that the company or the employer has good reputation in the market.

 Another thing to mull over is that even if the job offer is still available, one might have problems reapplying as the company would consider the candidate as someone who declined the job offer, for no reason whatsoever at an earlier date.